-Early in the morning on Aug.
-2, 1933, a battered pick-up truck arrived at Hillsborough High School.
-This was the day when Tampa Junior College was transformed into The University of Tampa and when its headquarters moved from the local high school to what is now known as Plant Hall.
-Riding on the truck was its president, Frederic H. Spaulding, the former principal of Hillsborough High School and the man who had been the motivating force behind establishing the first local university for Tampa’s high school graduates.
+On Aug.
+2, 1933, Tampa Junior College was transformed into The University of Tampa when its headquarters moved from the local high school to what is now known as Plant Hall.
+Leading the new institution was Frederic H. Spaulding, the former principal of Hillsborough High School and the man who had been the motivating force behind establishing the first local university for Tampa’s high school graduates.

 Plant Hall, the main academic and administrative building for the University, already had an extraordinary history.
 Formerly the Tampa Bay Hotel, the building represented, and still remains, a symbol of the city and its history.
 Local historians credit its builder, railroad and shipping magnate Henry B. Plant, with the transformation of Tampa from a sleepy fishing village to what would become a vibrant city of the 21st century.